bjpop/gurita/docs/_sources/swarm.rst.txt

  * :doc:`Boxen plots <boxen/>`

 .. warning::
-   Swarm plots can be slow to render on input data sets with large numbers of points.
+   Swarm plots can be slow to render on input data sets with large numbers of rows.
-   In cases where the swarm plot is too slow to render, consider using a :doc:`strip plot<strip/>` instead.
+   In cases where the swarm plot is too slow to render, consider using an alternative distribution plot, such as :doc:`strip<strip/>`, :doc:`box<box/>`, :doc:`boxen<boxen/>`, or :doc:`violin<violin/>`.
+   Alternatively you can reduce the number of rows using a :doc:`random sample<sample/>` of the data.

 Simple example
 --------------